 How did you get involved in travel?

 "While growing up in the Pacific Northwest of the United States, trips across the border to Canada were a childhood norm.
 The allure of international travel was always there, tempting me across the water and prompting my first big trip abroad when I was in my early 20s.
 I spent the next decade trying to be in Europe as much as possible, working multiple jobs and prioritizing travel. "

 Please share a unique travel experience you will never forget.

 "After a whirlwind trip around Western Europe with my best friend, I decided to stay longer and volunteer at a farm in County Cork, Ireland.
 Each afternoon, after I finished my duties for the day, I'd grab the family dog—who was very pregnant at the time—and we'd walk up the hill to the cliffside.
 There, I'd sit on the edge (but not too close), Bella the golden retriever lounging just at my side.
-We'd listen to the Irish wind, which I feel has its own unique spirit.
-It'd whip through tall tufts of grass, dancing across fields and plummeting down the cliffs, seabirds catching its drift and gliding across the horizon.
-I will never forget those afternoons with the sun just melting into the Atlantic Ocean.
+We'd listen to the Irish wind, which I feel has its own unique personality.
+It'd whip through tall tufts of grass like a dance and plummet down the cliffs, seabirds catching its drift and gliding across the horizon.
+I will never forget those afternoons, with the sun slowly swallowed by the Atlantic Ocean.
 They occurred a few years after I had experienced a tragedy in my family, and they helped to heal a broken heart and a lost soul.
 Travel tends to perform that sort of magic."

 Featured trips & expertise

 Every year travelers from around the world travel to the tiny Costa Rican town of La Fortuna.
 They come for one reason and one reason alone—to experience the majesty of Costa Rica's most famous active volcano and its surrounding natural wonders.
 Here is our expert guide to discovering Arenal.